grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-panel-plugin.md

 Now that you can view your panel, try making a change to the panel plugin:

 1. In `SimplePanel.tsx`, change the fill color of the circle.
-For example to change to green:
+For example, to change it to green:

    ```ts
    <circle style={{ fill: theme.visualization.getColorByName('green') }} r={100} />